terryyufei/echoes/README.md

 <h3>Introduction</h3>
 <p>
-    For my ALX end of foundations portfolio project, I built a blog platform called echoes.
+    Welcome to Echoes, a blog platform where every echo unveils a new tale.
+This project was developed as part of my ALX End of Foundations Portfolio.
-    Echoes is a blog platform where users can sign up, sign in, and post content.
-Users can also update their profile, follow and unfollow each other.
+    Echoes enables users to sign up, sign in, and share their thoughts through blog posts.
+    Additionally, users have the ability to update their profiles, follow, and unfollow each other, fostering a dynamic and engaging community.
+    And the best part is that users don't even have to sign up inorder to read the posts!
 </p>
 <p>
     I initially didn't know what to build or what tech stack to use.
-I contemplated learning MERN and using it for my project but it was obvisouly a crazy idea because I had only a  month to do this.
-I decided to use everything I had laerned in ALX so far and it was the best decision I ever made.
+I contemplated learning MERN and using it for my project but it was obviously a crazy idea because I had only a  month to do this.
+I decided to use everything I had learned at ALX so far and it was the best decision I ever made.
 </p>

-<h3>Languages and frameworks</h3>
+<h3>Technology Stack</h3>
 <p>
     <h4>Frontend: </h4>
         <ul>
             <li>HTML</li>
             <li>CSS</li>
-            <li>Javascript</li>
+            <li>JavaScript</li>
         </ul>
 </p>
 <p>
     <h4>Backend:</h4>
         <ul>
-            <li>Flask</li>
+            <li>Flask(Microframework for Python)</li>
         </ul>
 </p>
 <p>
     <h4>DevOps:</h4>
     <ul>
-        <li>Digital ocean server</li>
+        <li>Digital ocean server for hosting</li>
-        <li>.tech for hosting</li>
+        <li>.tech domain for online presence</li>
-        <li>Nginx web server</li>
+        <li>Nginx web server for handling HTTP requests</li>
-        <li>Gunicorn application server</li>
+        <li>Gunicorn application server for serving Flask application</li>
-        <li>Certbot for SSL</li>
+        <li>Certbot for SSL encryption</li>
-        <li>UFW firewall</li>
+        <li>UFW firewall for security</li>
     </ul>
 </p>
 <p>
     <h4>Database:</h4>
     <ul>
-        <li>SQLITE locally</li>
+        <li>SQLITE for local development</li>
-        <li>MYSQL in the server</li>
+        <li>MYSQL for the server</li>
     </ul>
 </p>

 <h3>Architecture</h3>
 <p>
-    I had a hard time deciding on where to start the project.
-Should I start with the backend and then make the frontend?
-Or should I start with the frontend?
-    At this point I had little experince with jinja templates, I did like the syntax and I felt they cluttered my HTML.
-    I found it a bit had to style Jinja templates and because of this, I decided to start my project by building the static pages.
+    The decision-making process for the project's architecture involved carefully considering the best approach.
+    A critical choice was whether to start with the backend or frontend development.
+    Given my limited experience with Jinja templates (used by Flask), the decision was made to kickstart the project by building static pages first.
-    Just having this visual of how the frontend looks like made it easier for me when I was building the backend
+    This visual representation of the frontend helped streamline the backend development process.
 </p>
 <p>
-    Since I used flask, I followed the microframework architecture which helps with separation of concerns.
+    Following the Flask microframework architecture facilitated the separation of concerns, enhancing code organization.
-    Here's a brief breakdown of my file structure;
+    The file structure includes:
 </p>
 <p>
     <h4>Application Logic(app folder)</h4>